Drug information provided by: Micromedex

 If you will be using this medicine for a long time, it is very important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to check for any unwanted effects.

-This medicine may increase the chance of a severe asthma attack when they do occur.
+This medicine may increase the chance of asthma-related problems.
 Be sure to read about these risks in the Medication Guide and talk to your doctor or pharmacist about any questions or concerns that you have.

 Talk with your doctor or get medical care right away if: